Opentrons/opentrons/api/docs/v2/new_modules.rst

 Thermocycler Profiles
 =====================

 In addition to executing individual temperature commands, the Thermocycler can automatically cycle through a sequence of block temperatures to perform heat-sensitive reactions.
 These sequences are called *profiles*, which are defined in the Protocol API as lists of dicts.
-Each dict should have a ``temperature`` key, which specifies the temperature of a profile step, and either or both of ``hold_time_seconds`` or ``hold_time_minutes``, which specify the duration of the step.
-For instance, this profile commands the Thermocycler to reach 10 °C and hold for 30 seconds, and then to reach 60 °C and hold for 45 seconds:
+Each dict should have a ``temperature`` key, which specifies the temperature of the step, and either or both of ``hold_time_seconds`` and ``hold_time_minutes``, which specify the duration of the step.

+For example, this profile commands the Thermocycler to reach 10 °C and hold for 30 seconds, and then to reach 60 °C and hold for 45 seconds:

 .. code-block:: python